OutSystems/docs-support/src/security/vulnerabilities/intro.md

 ### For OutSystems customers and partners

-If you are an OutSystems customer or partner and have access to our [Support Portal](https://www.outsystems.com/supportportal/), please report your vulnerability reports through OutSystems Support using the [available channels](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support#Contact_Channels).
+If you are an OutSystems customer or partner and have access to our [Support Portal](https://www.outsystems.com/supportportal/), please report your vulnerability reports through OutSystems Support using the [available channels](https://www.outsystems.com/legal/success/contact-outsystems-technical-support/#Contact_Channels).

 #### Before submitting a vulnerability report  { #submit-report }

 Often, vulnerability scans, static code analysis or dynamic code analysis are performed by third party tools that output a report.Those reports shouldn’t be sent untreated to OutSystems.
-Instead, they should first be analysed.
+Instead, they should first be analyzed.

 This means that customers and partners must first analyze the findings in such reports and determine if:

 1. It’s related to application logic and was introduced during the development (related to application logic).
 In this case, it’s the customer's responsibility to address it.
 1. The finding is a false positive or not.
 It’s the customer's responsibility to consult the available documentation.
 1. Understand if the vulnerability falls under the customer or OutSystems responsibility.